 Entrepreneurs need to know that their local resources are ABSOLUTELY designed for them.
 There are a few different ways we can communicate that message.

-We need to make sure that whatever we’re working on feels approachable for our target audience.
-To do that we can ask questions like:
+We must ensure that whatever we’re working on feels approachable to our target audience.
+To do that, we can ask questions like:

 - Are we consistent in our messaging?

 - Are we listening?